 How Do I Change Ownership?

 - The last issued out-of-state title signed for release by the seller(s) and legal owner(s) (if any).
 The legal owner may also release interest on a notarized Lien Satisfied/Legal Owner/Title Holder Release (REG 166) form.

 - For vehicles less than 10 model years old, a Vehicle/Vessel Transfer and Reassignment Form (REG 262) for odometer disclosure.

 - A REG 262 or Bill of Sale (REG 135) form if the person from whom you are acquiring the vehicle is not the registered owner shown on the out-of-state title.

 Requesting a Duplicate Out-of-State Title

-If the out-of-state title has been lost, stolen, or destroyed, and you are changing ownership or wish to have a California title issued, a duplicate must be obtained from the state that issued the title.
-Out-of-state DMV addresses are available at www.dmv.ca.gov or by phone at 1-800-777-0133.
+If the out-of-state title has been lost, stolen, or destroyed, and you are changing ownership or wish to have a California Certificate of Title issued, a duplicate must be obtained from the state that issued the title.
+Out-of-state DMV addresses are available at dmv.ca.gov or by phone at 1-800-777-0133.